-- Board working group reviewed and implemented enhancements to the Board processes and communication with senior management - Conducted year-round planning for director succession and Board refreshment, including a review and analysis of the skills, attributes and expertise preferred for future Board nominees.
-This led to the addition of Ms. Mosely in September 2020 and Carissa Browning in 2022. - Rotated committee Chairs, with Ms. Conway chairing the Compensation Committee, Ms. Mosely chairing the Sustainability Committee, and Ms. Farrow chairing the Technical Committee - · Strengthened Board oversight on: - Strategic planning - Enterprise Risk Management ("ERM") at the operational and corporate levels - Cybersecurity - · Crisis management
+- · Board working group reviewed and implemented enhancements to the Board processes and communication with senior management

+- · Conducted year-round planning for director succession and Board refreshment, including a review and analysis of the skills, attributes and expertise preferred for future Board nominees.
+This led to the addition of four new directors with diverse skills and backgrounds.

+- · Rotated committee Chairs, with Ms. Conway chairing the Compensation Committee, Ms. Mosely chairing the Sustainability Committee, and Ms. Farrow chairing the Technical Committee

+- · Strengthened Board oversight on:

+- · Strategic planning

+- · Enterprise Risk Management ("ERM") at the operational and corporate levels

+- Cybersecurity

+- · Crisis management

+- Sustainability